CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/DER.1 Detection of safety-relevant events.md

 Each employee MUST report a detected incident immediately to Incident Management.

-#### DER.1.A5 Use of supplied system functions for detection [specialist responsible]
+#### DER.1.A5 Use of supplied system functions for detection [specialist responsible persons]

 If IT systems or applications have functions that can be used to detect safety-related events, they MUST be activated and used.

 Logging must be activated on all components used (see OPS.1.1.5 * Logging *).
 If a security-relevant incident occurs, the messages MUST be evaluated at least locally.
 In addition, the logged events of other IT systems MUST be checked.
-Also the collected messages SHOULD be checked punctually in binding fixed periods.It MUST be checked whether additional malicious code scanners should be installed on central IT systems (see also SYS.1.1 * General Server *).
+Also the collected messages SHOULD be checked punctually in binding fixed periods.
+It MUST be checked whether additional malicious code scanners should be installed on central IT systems (see also SYS.1.1 * General Server *).
 If so, they MUST allow them to centrally access their messages and logs.
 In addition, they MUST be updated regularly.
 It MUST be ensured that the malicious code scanners automatically report safety-relevant events to the persons responsible and that the messages are also evaluated and examined.

 ### 3.2 Standard requirements